How to Install PyCharm on Debian 12/11/10

 echo "deb [signed-by=/usr/share/keyrings/jetbrains-ppa-archive-keyring.gpg] http://jetbrains-ppa.s3-website.eu-central-1.amazonaws.com any main" | sudo tee /etc/apt/sources.list.d/jetbrains-ppa.list > /dev/null

-Each time a new repository is included, it is necessary to update our APT package database.
+We must update our APT package database each time a new repository is included.
 This action fetches the package information from the newly added JetBrains PPA:

 sudo apt update